-- Difficulties with mobility and stability make active play and engagement in sports more difficult.
+- Difficulties with mobility and stability make most active play, engagement in sports, and playing a musical instrument more difficult.
 This has social as well as physical effects on children at all ages.
-For some kids, they can play but get injured at a more frequent rate.
+For some kids, they can play but will get injured at a more frequent rate.
 Other children aren’t able to keep up with their peers on the playground and seek more sedentary or independent activities.
 And for some other kids, they experience the pain of being the last kid picked for group play or being bullied for the awkward way they move.
-The child that was more mobile and athletic when younger, and is now experiencing a loss of skill or an increase in pain, is also at risk for feelings of depression and fear of movement.
-That fear is a real problem, with a name: kineseophobia.
-This isn’t the same as gravitational insecurity, but it may look like it to a clinician unless that therapist is aware of a child’s history or all of the current clinical problems.
-If a younger child is struggling with being active, check out Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility for some ideas to make things easier.
-For older kids that struggle with sports, read Should Your Hypermobile Child Play Sports? because sometimes the question is how to play, not whether to play.
+The child that was more mobile and athletic when younger could now experience a loss of skill or an increase in pain.
+They are at risk for feelings of depression and fear of moving at all.
+That fear is a real problem, and one with a fancy name: kineseophobia.
+This isn’t the same as gravitational insecurity, but it may look like it to a clinician, unless that therapist is aware of a child’s history or all of the current clinical problems.
+If a child is struggling with being active, check out Picking The Best Trikes, Scooters, Etc. For Kids With Low Tone and Hypermobility for some ideas to make things easier.
+For older kids that struggle with sports or music, read Should Your Hypermobile Child Play Sports? and Hypermobility and Music Lessons: Is Your Child Paying Too High a Price for Culture? because sometimes the question is how to play, not whether to play.

 - Kids with hypermobility can have problems with falling and staying asleep, which affects daytime alertness and energy.
 It is well-documented that a lack of good-quality sleep results in childhood behavioral changes for typical kids.
-Pain, lack of daytime activity levels high enough to trigger sleep, bladder control issues leading to nighttime awakening or bedwetting…the list of sleep issues for kids with hypermobility can be really long.
+Tired kids can be grumpy, inattentive, more injury-prone, and this cycle is really hard to address.
+Pain, lack of daytime activity levels high enough to trigger sleep, bladder control issues leading to nighttime awakening or bedwetting, dysautonomia…the list of causes of sleep issues for kids with hypermobility can be really long.
 Evaluating a child’s behavior without knowing about these issues is going to lead to incorrect assumptions about the source of reactions and interactions.
 If you are a therapist: ask about sleep quality.
 If you are a parent: mention sleep issues to your therapists, even if they don’t ask.

 As therapists, we owe it to our clients to ask questions that help us understand the daily challenges of life and create treatment plans that support a child’s social and emotional development.
 Waiting for mental health professionals to ask those questions isn’t enough.
 And remember, if there is a counselor or therapist involved, share what you know about the impact of hypermobility on behavior.
 Without awareness of the physiological and sensory basis of behavior, professionals may make an incomplete assessment that will not result in progress!